nodejs/node/doc/api/dns.md

   - `err` {Error}
   - `records` {string[] | Object[] | Object}

-Uses the DNS protocol to resolve a hostname (e.g. `'nodejs.org'`) into an array of the resource records.
+Uses the DNS protocol to resolve a hostname (for example: `'nodejs.org'`) into an array of the resource records.
 The `callback` function has arguments `(err, records)`.
 When successful, `records` will be an array of resource records.
 The type and structure of individual results varies based on `rrtype`: